williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/README.md

 - [Two-Bit Coding](https://www.youtube.com/@two-bitcoding8018)

 [^1]: Read more about about types of shader data [here](https://github.com/opentk/LearnOpenTK/blob/master/Chapter1/2-HelloTriangle/Shaders/shader.vert)
 [^2]: You can read more [here](https://learnopengl.com/Getting-started/Coordinate-Systems#:~:text=OpenGL%20expects%20all%20the%20vertices,range%20will%20not%20be%20visible.) about NBC.
-But basically coordinates are normalised, that is, the range of x, y, z axes are in the range (-1,1) where (0,0) is the center of the screen.
+But basically coordinates are normalised, that is, the range of x, y, z axes are (-1,1) where (0,0) is the center of the screen.